PARENTS v SCHOOLS

 Angry?
 Worried about your

 child?
-Is the School listening?
-Every day we hear from
+Is the School listening to you?
+Every day we

-parents regarding a negative response they 'allege' they have
+hear from parents regarding a negative response they 'allege'

-received from their child's School.
-Obviously this does not apply
+they have received from their child's School.
+Obviously this does

-to all Schools.
-However, more and more we hear of cases where
+not apply to all Schools.
+However, more and more we hear of cases

-parents are left feeling angry and frustrated with a School because
+where parents are left feeling angry and frustrated with a School

-all attempts to raise matters with the school have proved fruitless.
+because all attempts to raise matters with the school have proved

-Sometimes, the bullying incident(s) involving the child becomes
+fruitless.
+Sometimes, the bullying incident(s) involving the child

-secondary - as the relationship between the parent and the School
+becomes secondary - as the relationship between the parent and

-breaks down completely.
-We have even heard from some parents that
+the School breaks down completely.
+We have even heard from some

-a School has labeled them 'paranoid'.
-The parent wants to protect
+parents that a School has labeled them 'paranoid'.
+The parent

-their child.
-The Teacher and School wants to protect their reputation.
+wants to protect their child.
+The Teacher and School wants to

 Naturally, all the parent wants